planetshell/salarypredictionportfolio/README.md

 <img src="images/feature importance after feature engineering.png" width = 600, height =300>
-After applying group statistic to the data, the chart above now shows the most important feature is "Major" .
+After applying group statistic to the data, the chart above now shows the most important feature is the "Group_Mean" .

 ### 3.4 Select best Model
-After tuning and training all 3 models, we find that the gradient boost regressor was the performing model and will deployed to production
+After tuning and training all 3 models, we find that the gradient boost regressor was the performing model and can be deployed to production